-Shelli Ihori is the Manager of Workforce Planning and Compliance at Hawai‘i Pacific Health, one of the state’s largest health care organizations.
-She has over 12 years of experience in human resources including areas of benefits, talent acquisition, organizational development, regulatory compliance, and workforce planning.
+Shelli Ihori is the Manager of Workforce Development and Compliance at Hawai‘i Pacific Health, one of the state’s largest health care organizations.
+Her experience in human resources includes benefits, talent acquisition, organizational development, regulatory compliance, and workforce development.

-Shelli earned her Bachelor of Business Administration degree in Human Resource Management, International Business, and Management and a Master of Human Resource Management from Shidler College of Business at UH Mānoa.
+Shelli earned her bachelor's of Business Administration degree in Human Resource Management, International Business, and Management and a Master of Human Resource Management from Shidler College of Business at UH Mānoa.

 Masa Itoh is an leasing representative at GGP.
 Previously, he was an associate at Colliers International where he specialized in all aspects of commercial leasing and investment for O‘ahu shopping centers and restaurants.

 Prior to joining Colliers, Masa served active duty in the Marines and is a major in the U.S. Marine Corps Reserve.